Exploring the Goals to Points Ratio in Premier League - What It Reveals About Team Efficiency

 ON THE FLIPSIDE

-Which is also something to take into consideration when you look at the other teams in the bottom eight of the ratio rank and here is the ideal opportunity to ask ourselves another hypothesis: “Do clubs towards the top of the Premier League have the lowest goals-against to point ratio?”
+Whil there is also the ideal opportunity to ask ourselves another hypothesis: “Do clubs towards the top of the Premier League have the lowest goals-against to point ratio?”

 PositionClubGoals AgainstPointsRatioRankRank vs Position

-Here if we were to answer the second hypothesis, it is clear to see that defence arguably has more value than attack and the top five finishing teams in the Premier League, also have the five lowest goals-against to points ratios this season.
+Here if we were to answer the second hypothesis, it is clear to see that defence arguably has more value than attack and the top four finishing teams in the Premier League, also find themsleves in the top the four lowest goals-against to points ratios this season.

-Not only that but the three teams that found themselves relegated from the division, also have the highest goals against to points ratio.
-Each of the trio have a ratio of 3.00 or more and that is always a number that indicates a visit to the second tier, while things are even worse when you look at Sheffield United and their eye-watering ratio of 6.50.
+Not only that but the bottom three teams in the 2024/25 table, also have the highest goals against to points ratio.
+Each of the trio have a ratio of 3.20 or more and that is always a number that indicates a visit to the second tier, while things are even worse when you look at Southampton and their eye-watering ratio of 7.17.

 Another thing to consider here is that there is a far greater correlation between the current league position and goals against ratio rank.
-Here we can see that the top five find themselves in the top five positions and were it not for Manchester City and Arsenal being swapped around there would be a direct match, while the bottom three are in the relegation places of the table above.
+Here we can see that the top seven teams occupy the top seven - even if the order does not match that of the league table, it does highlight a strong correlation between a strong defence and a high league finish.

 Therefore, we can say with confidence, that a strong defence will go a long way to helping clubs move up the table and of course, the opposite can be said for those outfits that have been rather porous at the back.